kwabenasapong/openpldoc/manual/source/web_remote.rst

 from 12 hour to 24 hour format in :ref:`remote_tab`.
 If you added a note to the the song it will be the next line under the time.
 See :ref:`adding_note` for adding notes.
 Under the note will be the Bible or song verse numbers and one of those will be highlighted.
-The lyrics or verses showing below the verse numbers correspond to the highlighted verse number.
+The lyrics or verses highlighted below the verse numbers correspond to the highlighted verse number.

 If there is an image, presentation or media being displayed you will see the